 One of the biggest issues with bottled water is that it’s nearly impossible to know where it came from and what is inside it.

 Starting with what, you’ll commonly see news reports on different brands of bottled water being high in certain toxic contaminants.
 Here are just a few I found within minutes of searching on Google News.

-However let’s not forget, where bottled water comes from.
+However, let’s not forget where bottled water comes from.

 When you look at a bottle of water, you’ll see “freshwater source” written across the bottle with beautiful mountains and pristine rivers in the background.
-But the truth is nearly 64 percent of bottled water sold in the U.S is filtered tap water, according to a 2018 report from the advocacy group Food & Water Watch(11).
+But the truth is nearly 64% of bottled water sold in the U.S is filtered tap water, according to a 2018 report from the advocacy group Food & Water Watch.10

-2. Dangers Posed By Cheap Plastics
+2. Dangers Posed By Cheap Plastics In Water Bottles

 You’ve most likely heard all the bad effects plastic has on the environment.
 But not many people are aware of the effects these cheap plastics have on our bodies.

 Now considering the majority of water contaminants are non detectable by smell, taste or sight – it makes it nearly impossible to have true peace of mind about what’s in our water.
 Which is especially true with plastic bottled water.

 Whether it’s phthalates, BPA, BHPF, PVC it’s guaranteed to be a part of the mass produced cheap plastics that accompany water bottles.
 Which means it’s almost certain you’ll be gulping down a cocktail of microplastics.

 3. Overpaying For Water